So which family group do you belong to?

 century, and they are predominantly in St Louis, Missouri.
 From this group is

-Group 28 has been found to stem from this group, until this particular clan
+28 has been found to stem from this group, until this particular clan took

-the most prolific will-writing groups because, for many years, they had a
+one of the most prolific will-writing groups because, for many years, they

 Descent from Richard Palliser